-Fresh salmon has a high fat content which helps it cook up nicely on the grill (since it won’t dry out easily) and it couldn’t be simpler to do!
+Fresh salmon has a high fat content which gives great results on the grill (since it won’t dry out easily) and it couldn’t be simpler to do!
 Here are step-by-step directions along with a few tips and recipes to get you started.

 To prep: Rinse salmon with cold water and pat dry with paper towel.
 Season with your favorite rub or keep it simple with salt, pepper and lemon juice.
 Another easy recipe is to brush the steaks with olive oil on both sides and sprinkle paprika lightly on both sides.
 For more ideas, see the list at the bottom of this page.